twwu123/ft-cardano-fluidswaps-sc/audit.md

 Initial comments

+### Specification

+The specification mostly describes a simple atomic swap between `Cardano and Bitcoin` and `Cardano and Ethereum`.

 ### swap.ak

 - Simple atomic swap implementation, small recommendation to put parameterized variables into the datum, not necessary, but reduces the number of addresses that must be tracked by backend later on.